kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 )
 ```

-For one last detail, let's import Ant Design's CSS stylesheet in a specially-designed file in the `pages` directory titled `_app.js`, which next uses to wrap all other pages
+For one last detail, we need to import Ant Design's CSS stylesheet into our app, so that it's automatically included in all our pages.
+We do this with a special file, `_app.js` in the `pages` directory, which next.js uses to wrap all of the other pages.

 ```js
 // pages/_app.js
 import "antd/dist/antd.css"

 export default function MyApp({ Component, pageProps }) {